 Major stock exchanges require businesses to release information on their financial performance.
 This provides stocks and share traders with opportunities to predict market movements.
 If a company exceeds profit and/or revenue expectations, the share price is likely to increase in order to reflect the positive outlook of the company.
 However, the opposite can happen if a company misses targets or under-performs relative to its forecasts.

 Marco-economic forces such as interest rates, inflation and GDP (gross domestic product) can cause shifts in the supply and demand of all industries.
 During bull markets, the profits of companies are generally increasing, which could cause an increase in demand, and thus, the stock’s price.
+In this situation, companies sometimes decide to perform a stock split and sell fractional shares, which are of a lower value and therefore more affordable for investors.
+Learn more about stock splits and fractional shares.
 Similarly, if the wider stock market is experiencing bearish movements, the profit of companies is likely to be generally decreasing, which can decrease stock demand, and thus, stock prices.

 Trade wars, coups, legislation changes, strikes and other politically motivated events can cause major disruptions and changes in markets.
 For example, if legislation is about to loosen around a certain industry, it can cause stock prices to increase in companies operating in that industry as the new legislation could improve business profitability.
 Similarly, if a company is working in an industry that is closely related to political agendas, an event such as a trade war can cause a stock to decrease in price.